 Open source software

-The following open source technologies are primarily managed by the Online & Open Initiatives team in the Library.
+The following open source technologies are primarily managed by the Digital Development team in the Library.
 Our general approach is to prefer open source for the following reasons: more flexible software; responsive community support; increased staff motivation and skill development; retaining investment within the University and Aotearoa.

 Koha